 Naturopathic medical graduates conduct a complete and accurate history, physical exam and objective assessment, to arrive at a diagnosis.
-They demonstrate the knowledge, skills, abilities and attitudes expected of an ND within the context of a patient-centered model.
-They consider the impact of personal and institutional biases and stereotypes on health care and clinical decision-making.
+They demonstrate the knowledge, skills, abilities and attitudes expected of a naturopathic physician within the context of a patient-centered model.